dante01yoon/codex-3d-racing-game/README.md

 - Stylised low-poly car roster with the player car plus ambient AI traffic featuring basic avoidance behaviour
 - Lap timer HUD with current/last/best splits, checkpoint tracking, and a global race countdown
 - Toggleable minimap that tracks the player and ambient traffic in real time
+- Modular track system with an in-game selector; define new circuits in `src/maps.js`
 - Lightweight collision response so cars bounce when they trade paint
 - Checkpoint bonuses with on-track bursts and a post-race dashboard summarising your score
 - Third-person chase camera that dynamically eases behind the car for smooth framing